Denperidge-Redpencil/denperidge-redpencil.github.io/source/_posts/medium-thought-on-being-depressed-at-your-work.md

 You're 18 years old.
 The anti-depressants start helping.
 For the first time you notice the beauty in your environments.

 You're 18-19 years old.
 The people who employed you obscured and closed in deadlines, withheld payments, and were not strangers to yelling at you through the phone.
 You work on the bus to school, in the lunch breaks, on the bus back and your evenings.
 You lose touch with your loved ones and your grades plummet.
-Your identity is wrong but you don't have the environment to work on it.
+Your identity is wrong, but you don't have the environment to work on it.
 You notice that your food stops having taste.

 You're 19 years old.
 You explain to your parents that you want to drop out.
 The monotomy of bussiness-focused programming has got to you, and you have become disillusioned due to toxic environments, privacy destroying performance marketing and business-first classes.

 You're 19 years old.
 You find a new college course.
 It's in Antwerp.
 You move into a dorm, and are suddenly surrounded by new and open people.
 Someone mistakes you for a girl.
 You realise you wish they were right.
-You realise that your wish means going home would never be the same.
+You realise that that means going home would never be the same.

 You're 21 years old.
 You quit your old job after they refuse to pay multiple hundreds of euros for multiple projects over multiple months.
 You change your name, hair and wardrobe.
 You fuck up constantly as you re-learn everything.
 But you're surrounded by amazing people that motivate you to keep improving.